nmdickson/GCfit/docs/source/fitting.rst

 Observations
 ============

-All cluster models are fit by comparing physical parameters against a number of observed datasets.
+All cluster models are fit by comparing model structures against a number of observed datasets containing measured information on the structure and kinematics of a specific cluster.

+Currently supported observational datasets include:

+* Proper Motion Dispersions
+    Radial, tangential or overall proper motion velocity dispersion profiles

+* LOS Velocity Dispersions
+    Velocity dispersion profiles along the line-of-sight

+* Number Densities
+    Radial number density profiles

+* Mass Functions
+    Present day stellar mass functions (counts), binned radially and in mass

+* Pulsars Timing Solutions
+    Millisecond-pulsar timing solutions (period and period derivative), used to constrain possible acceleration from the cluster potential

 Probabilities
 =============